yacineb/asp-mvc-best-practices/README.md

 ### Avoid view-models boilerplate

 Keep in mind that ViewModels add an extra layer on Models.
 There should be a good reason to use them and when used they could add boilerplate code.
 If you end up with creating viewmodels, i'd recommend you to use this framework http://automapper.org/ for object-object mapping

+### Avoid parsing http stuff inside controllers

+For this you should implement and use custom model binding logic.
+Model binding is a powerful and customizable feature that eliminates the grind and toil of dealing with HTTP requests directly and lets us work with C# objects rather than dealing with Request.Form[] , Request.QueryString[] an even Session[].

+Its keep your code clean and testable as binding data is lower layer that should not interfer with business logic

 ### Validation through DataAnnotation